Help Me Choose:

 Everyone sheds hair!
 Our hair grows in a cycle with three distinct stages: active growth, resting and shedding.
 Even a healthy person who is not experiencing excessive hair loss can expect to lose about 100 hairs per day!
 The hairs on an adult scalp do not grow or shed in unison.
 The growing and shedding of hair happen at random, but individual hair follicles do have their own pattern.
 If all of the hair follicles on your head were on the same schedule, we would all go temporarily bald from time to time as we shed to make room for new hair growth.

-The shampoo bars and other products recommended below are formulated with natural botanicals and essential oils that promote a holistic approach to scalp stimulation and excessive hair loss.
+The natural shampoo bars and other products recommended below are formulated with natural botanicals and essential oils that promote a holistic approach to scalp stimulation and excessive hair loss.

 If hair loss is sudden or patchy, you should talk to your doctor, as it may be a symptom of a larger condition.